 My great friend, Randy Bubb, died in 2005 from cancer.
 Because of Randy’s demise, it seemed like most everyone I knew was talking about the importance of financial life insurance.
 I thought about this and came to the realization that financial security is just the tip of the iceberg.
 I had been thinking about keys to teach my kids and making notes since 1998.
 I came to the conclusion that writing out the lessons I wanted my kids to learn was more important “life insurance” than just have enough money to see to their needs.

-In short, Randy’s death convinced me to write letters to my kids for future consumption, when they were old enough to understand.
-This project, in turn, became my Twenty-One Keys book.
-Twenty One Keys is the essence of what I believe parents and grandparents should teach their kids, so that they have a great chance of living a wildly successful life.
+In short, Randy’s death convinced me to write letters to my kids for future consumption, when they were mature enough to understand.
+This project has become my Twenty-One Keys book draft, for which I’m seeking a publisher.
+Twenty-One Keys offers the essential building blocks one must adopt to have a great chance of living a wildly successful life.
 It is what I want my kids to learn, especially if I’m not around to teach it in person and through example.

 Bob Sakalas a.k.a.
 Optimism Man